Canon 80D vs Nikon D3X

 |8.||Canon 7D II||Y||stereo / mono||Y||Y||mini||3.0||-||-||-|

 |10.||Canon 60D||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 |13.||Nikon D7200||Y||stereo / mono||Y||Y||mini||2.0||Y||Y||-|

 |14.||Nikon D4S||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 |15.||Nikon D750||Y||stereo / mono||Y||Y||mini||2.0||Y||-||-|

 It is notable that the 80D offers wifi support, while the D3X does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon D3X (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 80D and the D3X have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the D3X have been discontinued, but can regularly be found used on ebay.
 The 80D was replaced by the Canon 90D, while the D3X does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Nikon D3X Manual.
+Further information on the features and operation of the 80D and D3X can be found, respectively, in the Canon 80D Manual (free pdf) or the online Nikon D3X Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 80D and the Nikon D3X?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.